Hands in together

 Consolidated Planning

-• To provide a suitable living environment: Includes improving the safety and livability of neighborhoods; increasing access to quality public services; reducing the isolation of income groups within a community or geographical area through the spatial deconcentration of housing opportunities for persons of lower income and the revitalization of deteriorating or deteriorated neighborhoods; restoring and preserving properties with special historic, architectural, and aesthetic value; and the conservation of energy resources.
+2. Provide a suitable living environment by improving the safety and livability of neighborhoods, increasing access to quality public services, and reducing the isolation of income groups within a community or geographical area.
+We can achieve this by revitalizing deteriorating or deteriorated neighborhoods.
+We also restore and preserve properties with special historical, architectural, and aesthetic value.

-• Expanding economic opportunities: Includes the provision of jobs accessible to low-income persons, including provision of jobs involved in carrying out activities under programs covered by the Plan to low-income persons living in areas affected by those programs; availability of mortgage financing for low-income persons at reasonable rates using nondiscriminatory lending practices; access to capital and credit for the development of activities that promote long-term economic and social viability of the community; and the empowerment and self-sufficiency opportunities for low-income persons to reduce generational poverty in Federally assisted and public housing.
+3. Expanding economic opportunities through the creation or retention of jobs through the use of loans to small businesses that target employing current low-income persons, access to capital and credit for the development of activities that promote long-term economic and social viability of the community, and the empowerment and self-sufficiency opportunities for low-income persons to reduce generational poverty in Federally assisted and public housing.

 LCG Consolidated Planning Documents :